datamapper/datamapper.github.com/getting-started.markdown

 Set up your database tables
 ---------------------------

+Relational Databases work with pre-defined tables.
 To create the tables in the underlying storage, run:

 {% highlight ruby %}
 DataMapper.auto_migrate!